freedomofpress/kernel-builder/README.md

 original source tarball, and set environment variables such as `SOURCE_DATE_EPOCH`.
 Even then, structure randomization may prevent an identical build.

+## Building your own kernel
+Please see the [SOURCE_OFFER] for details on how to get the source for kernels we've published.
+If you've received a source tarball, you should be able to treat it the same as an upstream kernel tarball.
+If you're unsure how to build from source, the documentation from the [kernelnewbies.org] site may be useful.

+Note that despite using the same exact source, your kernel will not be bit-for-bit identical to the published SecureDrop kernels because of the above-mentioned randomization of struct fields.

 ## References

 These configurations were developed by [Freedom of the Press Foundation] for